pavelpichrt/camelcase-keys-all-env/README.md

 > Deeply camelCases object keys.

 - Works on all environments where at least ES5 is available (IE9+).
-- Works with snake_case, spinal-case (kebab-case) and PascalCase keys
+- Works with snake_case, kebab-case (spinal-case) and PascalCase keys
 - Supports Arrays and nested objects
 - No dependencies
 - Browser friendly
     - Tiny in size (<1kB minified)
-    - A minified UMD version included (./dist/umd/index.js)
+    - A minified version included (./dist/camelcase-keys.min.js)

 ## Usage